telerik/kendo-angular-messages/README.md

 ## Installation

-The `@progress/kendo-angular-messages` package is available as a scoped registry.
-To set up access to the registry, follow the instructions in the article on [getting started](http://www.telerik.com/kendo-angular-ui/getting-started/).
+To install the `@progress/kendo-angular-messages` package, follow the instructions in the article on [getting started](http://www.telerik.com/kendo-angular-ui/getting-started/).

 ```
 npm install @progress/kendo-angular-messages